OctopusDeploy/blog/blog/2019-08/what-is-cnab/index.md

 ![](build-errors.png "width=500")
 *Even as a developer, this sea of red was almost enough to walk away from this build.*

 Despite these challenges, I was pleasantly surprised at how easy the Visual Studio Code plugins made working with Duffle projects, and after a few initial setbacks I was happily building and packaging my CNAB bundles.
-I particularly like the ability to build self contained and executing installers.
+I particularly like the ability to build self contained and executing installers, and the fact that CNAB deals with credentials.

 So while anyone jumping on the CNAB bandwagon can expect a few bumps as tooling is updated to reach version 1.0 and the rough edges in the development process are smoothed out, CNAB bundles are a convenient way to distribute installers automating complex deployments incorporating multiple tools.